pnp/blog/content/post/introduction-to-tokens.md

 ```

 Makes sense, right?
 Of course not.
 Azure AD ID and access tokens are
-also referred to as \"JWTs\" or JSON Web Tokens.
+also referred to as "JWTs" or JSON Web Tokens.
 This means that the
-token is formatted as a JSON object and then \"base64Url\" encoded and
+token is formatted as a JSON object and then "base64Url" encoded and
 signed and with a bit of extra security (we'll cover this soon), the
 end result is what we have above.
 > For an introduction in to JSON, I highly recommend Bob German's